oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 Note:

-      1. If manged servers need to be accessed through host ports different from container ports, then intended host port values needs to be supplied as part of -p option of the `docker run` command mentoned above (for ex. -p 16201:16200 and -p 16251:16250).
+      1. If Managed Servers need to be accessed through host ports different from container ports, then intended host port values needs to be supplied as part of -p option of the `docker run` command mentoned above (for ex. -p 16201:16200 and -p 16251:16250).
 The same port value needs to be updated in the `webcenter.env.list` as `UCM_HOST_PORT` and `IBR_HOST_PORT`.
 If managed servers are going to be accessed via same host port number as the container port, then `UCM_PORT` and `UCM_HOST_PORT` values (and `IBR_PORT` and `IBR_HOST_PORT`) should be same in the `webcenter.env.list`.
       2. Intradoc ports are for internal server communications and not meant for browser access.
 While, intradoc ports on container are configurable (like other parametres like admin credentials, admin port, domain-name, manged server container ports) through `webcenter.env.list`, publishing these to different host ports is not supported.
 This essentially means one can provide `-p 7777:7777` instead of `-p 4444:4444`, but `-p 6666:7777` is not supported.
+      3. Please be extremely careful - closing the terminal used to start the Managed Server container as mentioned in sec A and C, will lead to stopping the container.

 #### B. Stopping WCContent Container
 ```